thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * implement index scoring?
 * correction vector should be used when computing scores: bonus to be close to this vector + rename it to "desired_topic" + "penalized_topic"

-* turn AnnA into AnnAddon
+* turn AnnA into AnnAddon : gui should be mainly by clicking on the gear of deck settings : AnnA > create new preset / run AnnA with active presets > each preset / edit presets / run all active presets / About

 * look into sentence mining methods from sbert, that might contain useful ideas
 * take a look at topic modelling techniques that might be cleaner to invoke than the current ctf-idf implementation